 When filling in the Description for the Remote Recorder you must use Replay's naming convention: Department Name - Building Name - Lecture Room Name eg: Engineering - Thom Building - Lecture Room 1.

-- Once this has been completed then click on the Next button to move on to the destination folder.
+- Once this has been completed click on the Next button to move on to the Ready to install page.

-- This will now install the recorder to your chosen location.
+- Clicking Install will begin the installation process.
 Click Finish on the following window.
-It will also create an icon in your system tray.
+It will also create an icon in your system tray located within the taskbar.

 How to schedule a recording

 Scheduling recordings allows a user to setup a series of recordings in advanced for a particular period of time.

 To schedule a recording you will firstly need to log into your WebLearn site or Canvas course using your SSO.
 From here, click on the Recorded Lectures / Panopto Recordings tab on the left-hand side.
 This will take you directly to the Panopto portal.
 From here, click on the Create button at the top of the page.
 This will provide you with the below drop down menu: